wanupclub/RabbitMqBundle/README.md

         serializer: json_encode
 ```

-*For a full configuration reference please use the `php app/console config:dump-reference old_sound_rabbit_mq` command.*
+*For a full configuration reference please use the `php app/console config:dump-reference wanup_sml_rabbit_mq` command.*

 Here we have a very useful server: it returns random integers to its clients.
 The callback used to process the request will be the __random\_int\_server__ service.
 Now let's see how to invoke it from our controllers.